Fast randomized Kronecker tensor decomposition: algorithms and error analysis: Proposed fast randomized Kronecker tensor decomposition

 \section{Proposed fast randomized Kronecker tensor decomposition}

 This section presents efficient randomized algorithms to decompose a tensor into the KTD format.
 It is known that the randomized algorithms for tensor decomposition provide a versatile and efficient approach to analyzing and processing large-scale tensor data, making them a valuable tool in data science, machine learning, and other fields.
 This motivated us to develop efficient algorithms for the computation of the KTD of tensors.
+The key advantages of our randomized KTD approach include: (1) explicit preservation of multi-way block structures for enhanced interpretability, (2) exponential parameter reduction for very high-dimensional tensors, and (3) computational efficiency through Kronecker algebra that would be lost if using CPD on reshaped data.
 The simulation section shows we can achieve several orders of magnitude acceleration using our proposed randomized algorithms for large-scale tensors.

-From the discussion outlined in Section \ref{Sec:KTD}, the computation of a CPD is essential to compute a KTD.
-Moreover, it was often used due to the favorable properties of the TTr1SVD algorithm, which generates a CPD with orthogonal rank-1 terms.
-This algorithm involves computing a series of SVDs, which is quite prohibitive for large-scale data tensors and impractical for real-world applications.
-We proposed using the framework of randomization to reduce computational and memory complexities.
-It is worth noting that different types of randomized CPD algorithms, such as those proposed in \cite{battaglino2018practical,vervliet2015randomized,ahmadi2021randomized}, can also be exploited.
-However, studying all of them is beyond the scope of this paper and will be studied in future works.
-In Algorithm \ref{ALG:TTr1SVD}, all the truncated SVDs are replaced with the fast randomized algorithms with the oversampling and power iteration parameters.
-This new proposed randomized algorithm is summarized in Algorithm \ref{ALG:rKTD}.